This set of Engineering Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “Wet Theory of Corrosion”.

 d) Contact with more reactive metal

-Explanation: Contact with more reactive metal does not contribute to the rusting of iron whereas all the other given factors contribute to the rusting of iron.
+Explanation: Contact with the more reactive metal does not contribute to the rusting of iron whereas all the other given factors contribute to the rusting of iron.

 8. Concentration cell corrosion occurs when a metallic surface is partially immersed in an electrolyte and partially exposed to air.

 Explanation: Concentration cell corrosion occurs when a metallic surface is partially immersed in an electrolyte and partially exposed to air.
-This is due to the the half part which is exposed to air.
+This is due to the half part which is exposed to air.
 It gets in contact with air molecules and gets corroded.